-Grace Analyst, Hong Kong Advisory Investment Banking division, Hong Kong
+Grace Associate, Hong Kong Advisory Investment Banking division, Hong Kong

 “The most valuable training on the floor is from working with talented bankers.”